DimaGutierrez/Coca-Cola/README.md

 ![https://github.com/dimagutierrez](https://raw.githubusercontent.com/DimaGutierrez/Coca-Cola/main/gitrepositorios.jpg)
 </br>
 ## Settings
-This app does need a settings file to run - see `Sistema.jar` file and the "images" folder.
+This app does need a settings file to run - see `Sistema.jar` file and the `images` folder.
 </br>Comment this post!</br>